guojingyu/guojingyu.github.io/_posts/2017-12-22-Build_DL_Box.md

 ![AMD CPU](../images/2017-12-22-Build_DL_Box/Athlon_performance_LeNet_MNIST.png)

-Of course, it is not quite fair to compare a 4-year-old AMD Athlon processor to a much newer GPU hardware.
-But even with a much faster 2-year-old 2.2G i7 processor on my laptop, the GTX960 is still clearly the winner by ~3 times.
+Of course, it is not quite fair to compare a 4-year-old AMD Athlon processor to a much newer piece of GPU hardware.
+But even comparing with a much faster 2-year-old 2.2G i7 CPU on my laptop, the GTX960 is still clearly the winner by ~3 times.

 ![i7 CPU](../images/2017-12-22-Build_DL_Box/i7_performance_LeNet_MNIST.png)